heyitshenrylin/heyitshenrylin/README.md

 ## 👨‍💻 Hey it's Henry Lin (He/They)
-- 📱 I'm an Android and Firmware Engineer at nVent
+- 📱 I'm an Android and Firmware Developer at nVent
-- 🔭 I’m currently working on my AI Capstone course at uAlberta

 - 📫 How to reach me: